Feature spotlight

 People context

-the contributor view turns team-level movement into individual context
+the contributor view turns team-level movement into individual manager action

 Best cadence